Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature: Function Extension

-The following proposition states that any monotone set function defined on the matroid $(X,\mathcal{I})$ can be extended to a monotone set function defined on the entire power set $2^X$, and any extended monotone set function can be expressed in a given form. \begin{prop} Let $(X,\mathcal{I})$ be a matroid and $f:\mathcal{I}\rightarrow\mathbb{R}$ be a monotone set function.
+The following proposition states that any monotone set function defined on the matroid $(X,\mathcal{I})$ can be extended to one defined on the entire power set $2^X$, and the extended function can be expressed in a certain form. \begin{prop} Let $(X,\mathcal{I})$ be a matroid of rank $K$ and $f:\mathcal{I}\rightarrow\mathbb{R}$ be a monotone set function.
 Then there exists a monotone set function $g:2^X\rightarrow\mathbb{R}$ satisfying the following conditions: \begin{itemize} \item [a.] $g(A)=f(A)$ for all $A\in\mathcal{I}$. \item [b.] $g$ is monotone on $2^X$. \end{itemize} Moreover, any function $g:2^X\rightarrow\mathbb{R}$ satisfying the above two conditions can be expressed as

 where

 and $d_A$ is a nonnegative number. \begin{proof} Condition~\emph{a} can be satisfied by construction: first set

 for all $A\in\mathcal{I}$.
 To prove that there exists a monotone set function $g$ defined on the entire power set $2^X$ satisfying both conditions~\emph{a} and \emph{b}, we prove the following statement by induction: There exists a set function $g$ of the form